alonho/pql/README.md

 Schema-Free Example
 -------------------

-The schema-free parser converts python expressions to mongodb queries with no schema enforcment.
+The schema-free parser converts python expressions to mongodb queries with no schema enforcment:
-This parser fits most use cases.

 	>>> import mql
 	>>> parser = mql.SchemaFreeParser()